ethereum/consensus-specs/specs/_features/eip7594/peer-sampling.md

 ## Introduction

-The purpose of this document is to complement [EIP-7594 -- Data Availability Sampling Core](das-core.md), by specifying the peer sampling functionality of the full PeerDAS protocol.
-This functionality may initially not be implemented, or only implemented by some clients, in which case it is replaced by [subnet sampling](das-core.md#subnet-sampling), an extension of the custody component of the protocol.
+The purpose of this document is to complement [EIP-7594 -- Data Availability Sampling Core](das-core.md) by specifying the peer sampling functionality of the full PeerDAS protocol.
+Initially, this functionality may not be implemented by all clients.
+In such cases, it is replaced by [subnet sampling](das-core.md#subnet-sampling), which is an extension of the custody component of the protocol.

 ## Helper functions